 Hot Weather Tips

-• The short-nosed breeds, like Bulldogs and Pugs, large heavy-coated or dark colored breeds, and those dogs with heart or respiratory problems are more at risk for heat stroke.
+Short-nosed breeds like Bulldogs and Pugs, large heavy-coated or dark colored breeds, and dogs with heart or respiratory problems are at higher risk for heat stroke.

-• If you believe your pet has a heat stroke, seek veterinary attention immediately!
+If you believe your pet has heat stroke, seek veterinary attention immediately!
 Use cool water, not ice water, to cool your pet off.
 Very cold water will cause constriction of the blood vessels and slow down cooling.
-Do not aid cooling below 103 F degrees – some animals can actually get Hypothermic, or too cold.
-Offer ice cubes for the pet to lick on until you can reach your veterinarian.
+Do not aid cooling below 103 F degrees – some animals can actually get hypothermic, or too cold.
+Offer ice cubes for your pet to lick until you can reach your veterinarian.
 Use rubbing alcohol on pads of feet and throat if a water hose is not available.

-• Just because your pet has cooled down and seems OK, do NOT assume everything is fine.
-Seek veterinary care immediately.
-Heat stroke can cause damage to kidneys, liver and heart long after the temperature has been brought back down.
+Just because your pet has cooled down and seems okay, do NOT assume everything is fine.
+Seek veterinary care immediately as heat stroke can cause damage to the kidneys, liver, and heart long after your pet’s temperature has been brought back down.

-• Do not assume your pet knows when to stop!
-Dogs with no “quitter” like healers, jack russels, and other “hyper” dogs can run themselves into a heat stroke or exhaustion without hesitation.
-Always make sure you have control of your pet during times of extreme temperatures.
+Do not assume your pet knows when to stop and take a break!
+High energy dogs can easily run themselves into a heat stroke or exhaustion without hesitation.
+Always make sure you have control of your pet during times of extreme temperatures so you can .

 Water Safety